mdrakibulislam-zero/AIVirtualQuizGame/README.md

 ## Required Packages:
 - opencv-python
 - mediapipe
+- math
+- csv
+- time

 ## Usage:
 - First of all you need to install all required packages.
-- Then run the AIVirtualQuizGame.py file.
+- Then run the VirtualQuizGame.py file.
 - Now rise your hand in-front of your camera.
 - Use one finger to hover on the quizzes answers.
 - Join your index and middle finger to click on your expected answer.